Allow CSS font-weight to be used with variable fonts by putting the full range in @font-face

 -

-Logan Venderlic commented
+Logan Venderlic

 Yes-- THIS!!
 It's super frustrating that they aren't doing this correctly, yet.
 Please, Adobe, fix this.